 - Your symptoms become severe, such as intense itching, swelling, or redness that leads to cracks, sores, or tears.

-Your doctor will discuss your current symptoms and inquire about your past medical history, including any history of past yeast infections or sexually transmitted diseases.
-Vaginal yeast infections can be extremely uncomfortable.
-There are several treatment options available, including over the counter medications and prescription medications.
-In addition to this, there are numerous holistic and home remedies that can be used to relieve your symptoms and help you overcome a yeast infection.
+Your doctor will discuss your current symptoms and inquire about your medical history, including any history of yeast infections or sexually transmitted diseases.
+Vaginal yeast infections can be highly uncomfortable.
+Several treatment options are available, including over-the-counter and prescription medications.
+In addition, numerous holistic and home remedies can relieve your symptoms and help you overcome a yeast infection.

 If you are experiencing the symptoms of chronic vaginal yeast infections and need relief, our integrative providers are here to help.
 They will help diagnose your condition and provide guidance on the best way to overcome your yeast infections.